camunda/camunda-docs/docs/components/modeler/web-modeler/collaboration.md

 ### Inviting users to projects

 :::note
-Web Modeler expects users to have email addresses to receive invitations correctly.
+Web Modeler expects users to have an email address associated with their account in the identity management system to receive invitations correctly.
 :::

 On the right side of a project, view a list of your collaborators and invite more by taking the steps below: